 Here are routes between North America and Europe:

-I like business class awards at a discount, it could make sense to connect up to Chicago, Minneapolis, or Toronto especially if you’re in the Northeast or Upper Midwest.
+I like business class awards at a discount, and 50% off premium economy can be useful.
+It could make sense to connect to Toronto if you’re in the Midwest or on the East Coast.
 And of course there are awards between Europe and other cities and regions.

 In the new Flying Blue program flights connecting beyond Paris or Amsterdam into Europe are generally less expensive than just flying to Paris or Amsterdam so you’ll get business class deals for less than published prices here, too.